aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/tables/wan-settings.md

                 # The public IP address of the Route Reflector for this path-group.
                 ip_address: <str>

-        # Set this to true in case of AutoVPN or cv-pathfinder without CloudVision.
-        # In case of AutoVPN if this is set to `false`, user needs to deploy the ssl certificates manually into devices.
-        disable_stun_ssl: <bool; default=False>
+    # PREVIEW: This key is currently not supported
+    #

-        # stun_ssl_profile will be used as the name for the certificate and keys used for communication with stun server.
+    # WAN STUN connections will be authenticated and secured with DTLS by default.
+    # For CV-Pathfinder deployments CloudVision will automatically deploy certificates on the devices.
-        # When using CV Pathfinder integration with CVaaS, the certificates and keys will be created by CVP and pushed to respective devices.
+    # In case of AutoVPN the certificates must be deployed manually to all devices.
+    #
+    # For LAB environments this can be disabled, if there are no certificates available.
+    # This should NOT be disabled for a WAN network connected to the internet, since it will leave the STUN service exposed with no authentication.
+    wan_stun_dtls_disable: <bool; default=False>

+    # PREVIEW: This key is currently not supported
+    #
+    # Name of SSL profile used for DTLS on WAN STUN connections.
-        stun_ssl_profile: <str; default="SSL-STUN">
+    wan_stun_dtls_profile_name: <str; default="STUN-DTLS">
     ```